Video Monetization

 Audio podcasts also can be a little easier to produce since you’re only recording the audio — which also means you can record it in your pajamas.

-But, since it’s only audio, podcasters miss out on including visuals that could help paint better picture of the story being told and feel limited to only talking about things that they can explain through audio.
+But, since it’s only audio, podcasters miss out on including visuals that could help paint a better picture of the story being told and feel limited to only talking about things that they can explain through audio.

 Video podcasting, on the other hand, can keep viewers fully engaged by giving them context for everything in the audio.